-- 23 The agenda Paper 04-05 (paragraphs from 48 to 54) provides for more background about the comments received from preparers in the survey.
-The results of the survey confirm that preparers strongly preferred the information: (i) about whether the acquisition has met its objectives; (ii) about the expected benefits when agreeing the price to be paid; and (iii) on synergies to be placed in the management commentary. - 24 Preparers prefer placement within management commentary for disclosures that would be prepared based mainly on non-GAAP measures, that includes management views and assumptions, as well as involving forward-looking information.
-These result in complexity in terms of auditability (for example, whether the acquisition met its objectives, the information related to synergies and to the expected benefits when agreeing the price to acquire a business).
-One preparer suggested to allow a cross-reference from the notes to the management commentary (as it allows IFRS 7 B6). - 25 One preparer would prefer to disclose this in the management commentary to avoid possible mistakes and as this is also subject to a consistency review by the auditors.
-Two other cited possible litigation; the forward-looking nature of the information as well as the difficulties around auditing of such information as reasons to maintain this information in analyst presentations etc. rather than as proposed. - 26 Views are balanced with regards to the strategic rationale and management objectives for an acquisition, whilst preparers consider pro-forma information to be better placed in the notes to the financial statements. - 27 Views from preparers are almost balanced regarding the information about the strategic rationale and management objectives for an acquisition. - 28 Pro-forma information is considered to be better placed in the financial statements by the majority of respondents.
+- 23 Feedback The agenda Paper 04-05 (paragraphs from 48 to 54) provides for more background about the comments received mostly shows a strong preference to from preparers in the survey.
+The results of the survey confirm that preparers strongly preferred the information: (i) about whether the acquisition has met its objectives; (ii) about the expected benefits when agreeing the price to be paid; and (iii) on synergies to be placed in the management commentary. - 2424 Preparers prefer placement within management commentary by preparers.
+This is due to the fact that the for disclosures that would be prepared based mainly on non-GAAP measures, consisting of that includes management views and assumptions, and as well as involving forward-looking information, all resulting.
+These result in complexity in terms of auditability- (for example, whether the acquisition met its objectives, the information related to synergies and to the expected benefits when agreeing the price to acquire a business).
+One preparer suggested to allow a crossreference from the notes to the management commentary (as it allows IFRS 7 B6). - 22 However, the preliminary results of the survey show that preparers' views differ depending on the specific disclosure proposal.
+In particular: